Taro-Hayashi/Pop-n-Top/README_EN.md

 ![](img/remap04.jpg)
 ![](img/remap05.jpg)

+Do the same for the other side.

+Disconnect all USB cables, and use TRRS Cable to connect the left and right sides, then connect the left side with the USB cable.
 You can type numbers from 1 to 50.

 If there are no problems, soldering is finished.

 ## Assembling